Healing Grief: Holistic Retreats for Parents

 Location: Choose a place that feels safe and calming.
 Natural settings like forests, mountains, or near water are common choices.

-Program offerings: Look for retreats that include activities you feel comfortable with and that address your specific needs.
+Program offerings: Look for retreats that include activities you feel comfortable with and tha honor where you are in your unique grief journey.

 Group size: Smaller groups often provide a more intimate and supportive environment.